 - lack of contact between the conduction bones of the middle ear

-A tympanometry should be done in tandem with other, related tests if it’s being used to diagnose a condition, as it only really tests for problems with the middle ear.
-If your test results are abnormal, you will be sent for additional testing and a follow-up appointment with a specialist.
+A tympanometry only really tests for problems with the middle ear.
+Other tests should also be performed to diagnose a condition.
+If your test results are abnormal, your doctor will send you for additional testing and a follow-up appointment with a specialist.